 - is not subject to any incapacity to vote under any law in Nigeria.

-Ans.
-The Electoral Act 2010 as amended, allows an individual to register only once and only at one centre.
+An individual can register only once and only at one centre.

 I: You should check for your name during the display of voters’ register.